XSockets/XSockets.NET-4.0/README.md

 - The third parameter is params string[] for setting your controllers

 Do note that the call to `Open` is synchron and will wait until the connection is open and the handshake is completed.

+### How to AutoReconnect
+By default the client will not reconnect if the connection is closed, but by just calling the `SetAutoReconnect()` method, you can pass in a timeout for the reconnect to occur.
+By default the timeout is 5 seconds.
+If the connection is closed and autoreconnect is enabled the client will try to reconnect, if that reconnect fails the event `OnAutoReconnectFailed` will be invoked.
+This way you can implement some custom logic between attempts to reconnect.

+A simple sample where out `IXSocketClient` is `_client`, we also have a `fail`counter and after 4 attempts we stop trying to reconnect.

+	//Using the default timeout
+    _client.SetAutoReconnect();
+    //If the reconnect fails...
+    _client.OnAutoReconnectFailed += (sender, eventArgs) =>
+    {
+        Console.WriteLine("AutoReconnect Failed");
+        fail++;
+        if (fail > 4)
+        {
+            _client.AutoReconnect = false;
+        }
+    }

 ###How to configure the connection
 ####How to use multiple Controllers